 Now, even as recognition and

 acceptance of the LGBTQ+ community is on the rise, these important stories are still few and far between in the media landscape.
-It’s especially difficult to find family-friendly LGBTQ+ movies, often because these stories (problematically) often focus on the painful, violent, R-rated struggles of gay and lesbian folks.
+While TV shows have featured more and more diverse characters in recent years, it remains particularly difficult to find family-friendly LGBTQ+ movies, often because these stories (problematically) often focus on the painful, violent, R-rated struggles of gay and lesbian folks.
 (Bisexual, trans, and other populations encapsulated in the “plus” are basically invisible in film, according to a report from GLAAD.)

 Greg and his boyfriend Manuel are packing for a big move when Greg’s folksy, traditional parents drop by unexpectedly, sending the still-closeted Greg into a panic.
 But when he magically switches bodies with his dog Jim, he’s able to see his life, and his mother, from another point of view.
 And, because it’s Pixar, this short animated film will very likely make you cry.

 Precocious 9-year-old Tyler and his older brother Daniel go out to a diner, where Tyler reveals he has a boyfriend.
-Initially shocked, the two talk about their feelings and realize their love and bond as brothers.
+Initially shocked, Daniel asks how long he’s known he’s gay to which Tyler asks “How long have you known you’re straight?”
+Touché, Tyler!
+The two talk about their feelings and realize their love and bond as brothers.
 This film is not rated, but does not have any concerning violence, language, or themes that parents need to worry about.